zbMATHOpen/zbmath-open-kg/zb-virtuoso/readme.md

 Once the service is running, the SPARQL endpoint will be available at: `http://localhost:3030/dataset/sparql`

 ### Uploading Data (manual)
-We provide a sample subset of the zbMATH Open KG data you can use here: [`data/subset-200.ttl`](./data/subset-200.ttl).

 To load the data manually, first, enter the Virtuoso ISQL Shell